jusxtdev/Clavier/README.md

 - Product read routes are public; product write routes are protected by authentication and roles.
 - Category, user, and cart routes are protected behind authentication unless documented as public auth routes.
+- Order routes are authenticated; status updates are limited to `ADMIN` and `STAFF`.
 - Password reset emails use Nodemailer with configured sender credentials.
 - Password reset links use `FRONTEND_URL` as the base URL, falling back to the backend URL when no frontend is configured.
 - Prisma client output is configured to `backend/src/generated/prisma`.
-- Available scripts are `pnpm dev` and `pnpm test`.
+- Available scripts are `pnpm dev`, `pnpm run build`, and `pnpm test`.
-- Docker configuration, seed scripts, and production build scripts have not been added yet.
+- Docker configuration and seed scripts have not been added yet.